DangerKlippers/danger-klipper/docs/MPC.md

 #ambient_transfer:
 #   Heat transfer from heater block to ambient in (W/K).
 #sensor_responsiveness:
-#   A single constant representing the coefficient of heat transfer
+#   A single constant representing the coefficient of heat transfer from
-#   from heater block to sensor and heat capacity of the sensor
+#   heater block to sensor and heat capacity of the sensor in (K/s/K).
-#   in (K/s/K).
 #fan_ambient_transfer:
-#   Heat transfer from heater block to ambient in with fan
-#   enabled in (W/K).
+#   Heat transfer from heater block to ambient in with fan enabled in (W/K).
 ```

 ## Filament Feed Forward Physical Properties

 MPC works best knowing how much energy (in Joules) it takes to heat 1mm of filament by 1°C. The material values from the tables below have been curated from popular filament manufacturers and material data references.
-These values are sufficent for MPC to implement the filament feed forward feature.
+These values are sufficient for MPC to implement the filament feed forward feature.
 Advanced users could tune the filament_density and filament_heat_capacity parameters based on manufacturers datasheets.

 ### Common Materials